+I have more than a decade’s experience as a professional journalist specialising in print and online news with commissioned work published in a variety of publications including the Guardian, Independent, Red Pepper and Parliamentary Monitor.
+I was editor of Colourful Network between 2004 and 2008 prior to its transformation from an online news publication to a digital radio station.
 My journalistic work focused on claiming representational spaces for marginalised groups in the news media by making them the central focus of journalistic narratives.
-This includes an online news project, People With Voices, funded by UnLtd which ran from 2008 to 2013.
-This provided journalism training and an online platform for the publication of news, features commentaries and reviews for the most under-represented groups in the news industry.
+This includes an online news project, People With Voices, funded by UnLtd which ran from 2008 to 2013 and provided journalism training and an online platform for the publication of news, features commentaries and reviews for the most under-represented groups in the news industry.

-Last updated: March 2017
+Last updated: April 2017